abdullagaukhar/spark-practice/README.md

 - ✅ Result is not empty
 - ✅ All 1997 restaurants present in result
 - ✅ Output parquet file exists

+## Screenshots
+See `screenshots.pdf` for detailed step-by-step documentation.